 There are many types of laboratory balances on today’s market, and when making a decision to purchase a balance, you need to ensure you are buying for the best outcome possible.
 Being suitable for the application is by far the most important consideration, taking into account the maximum sample size in relation to the maximum capacity of the balance, the accuracy, and whether it is suitable for your needs.
 Another consideration is cost; is it auto or manual calibration?
 What is the service warranty?
 Does the brand have a good track record for reliability?

 In the article below, we go over standard features and applications for Analytical balances, Precision balances, microbalances, Ultra-micro balances, Top loading balances, Moisture analysers and Portable balances.
-Thermoline offers the Radwag range of laboratory balances.
+Thermoline offers the Adam range of laboratory balances.

 Analytical Balance